Could you be a School Governor?

 I would like to be a school governor, what do I do next?

-If you want to be a governor of a particular school you could visit and show an interest.
-You could talk to the Headteacher or the Chair of governors and make sure that they can contact you if parent governor or community governor vacancies arise.
+If you want to be a governor of a particular school you could visit the school and show an interest.
+You could talk to the Headteacher or the Chair of governors and make sure that they can contact you if a governor vacancy becomes available.

-They can also pass your name to other appointing governing bodies.
+They can also pass your name to other appointing governing boards.

 LA Governor Application

-For LA governors your skills will be matched against skills required for the individual governing body.
-LA governor appointment will require endorsement by the Cabinet Member and Shadow Cabinet Member for Education and Early Years.
-All applications will be considered and approved by the schools full governing body who will formally make the appointment.
+For LA governors, your skills will be matched against skills required for the individual governing board.
+LA governor appointments will require endorsement by the Cabinet Member and Shadow Cabinet Member for Education and Early Years.
+All applications will be considered and approved by the school's full governing board who will formally make the appointment.

 Co-opted Governor Application

-For co-opted governors your skills will be matched against skills required for the individual school governing body.
-All applications will be considered and approved by the schools full governing body who will formally make the appointment.
+For co-opted governors, your skills will be matched against skills required for the individual school governing board.
+All applications will be considered and approved by the school's full governing board who will formally make the appointment.

-Alternatively you can contact School Governance for more information.
+Alternatively, you can contact the Governor Support Service for more information.